-Places to Visit May & Things to Do
+Places to Visit in May

 I took this photo of the Adriatic Sea in Croatia.
 The water was so clear and refreshing.